redwan-cse/pets-finder/README.md

    ```

 3. **Make Changes:**
    - Make the necessary changes to your code.
+And check status
    ```bash
    git status
    ```